vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 ## Conclusion

-- The USV product is exposed to several DeFi products.
+- USV is exposed to several DeFi products.
 It relies most significantly on Notional Finance, although users should be aware that Notional utilizes Compound Finance under the hood.
 Additionally, the foundation of the USV product is USDC, a custodial stablecoin issued by Circle.

 - USV has a centralization vector with its ownership authority.
 Both Phuture and Notional are governed by team-controlled multi-sigs, and in both cases there is a high degree of control afforded to them.